igorwaw/web-advent/content/2015/19-medicine/index.md

 happily forgot them and hope to never need them again.
 I'm OK with regexps and such, but I run away screaming when I hear about CNF, context-free grammar and so on.

-Some people had luck with a randomized brute-force search: try to apply all the replacement rules, if a dead-end was reached, shuffle the rules and try again.
+Some people had luck with a randomised brute-force search: try to apply all the replacement rules, if a dead-end was reached, shuffle the rules and try again.
 They said they reached a single electron in only a few shuffles.
-I allowed for 200 thousands and only got some short molecules that couldn't be reduced any further.
+I allowed for 200 thousand and only got some short molecules that couldn't be reduced any further.

 I also tried some order in my replacements.
 I noticed there are different types of rules: some duplicate the element, some generate a group containing Rn, Ar and something in between.
 Some generate an element from an electron.
 I tried running them in different orders, trying to eliminate longer pieces first.
 Reached a dead end every time.

-In desperation, I based my solution on the analisys by CdiTheKing: <https://www.reddit.com/r/adventofcode/comments/3xflz8/comment/cy4h7ji/?utm_source=share&utm_medium=web2x&context=3>
+In desperation, I based my solution on the analysis by CdiTheKing: <https://www.reddit.com/r/adventofcode/comments/3xflz8/comment/cy4h7ji/?utm_source=share&utm_medium=web2x&context=3>

 It feels like cheating because I barely understand the reasoning and couldn't reach it myself.
 But I don't want to spend more time on the puzzle that's no fun.